 Second-year student Allison Borges recently attended the US Region Meeting of the International Association of Landscape Ecology in Chicago.
 Read about her experience on the MES Blog.

 Don't Forget!
-Students in the Master of Environmental Studies Association (MESA) are hosting the 29th Annual Rachel Carson Forum on Thursday May 10.
+Students in the Master of Environmental Studies Association (MESA) are hosting the 29th Annual Rachel Carson Forum on Thursday, May 10th.
 This year's theme is Art as Environmental Activism.